Skip to content

 Stamp duty on second homes

-Stamp duty on a second home or buy-to-let property costs an extra 3% on top of the standard stamp duty rates.
+Stamp duty on a second home or buy-to-let property costs an extra 5% on top of the standard stamp duty rates.

-• Your main home is abroad and the second home you buy is in the UK.
+• Your main home is abroad and the second home you buy is in the UK

 • The second home is bought via a limited company.

-Refund for higher rates of stamp duty
+Getting a refund for higher rates of stamp duty

 To be eligible for the refund, you must also claim within 12 months of selling your old home or 12 months of filing your stamp duty tax return, whichever of those is later.